SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 specifically for two-point boundary value problems, and will soon include adaptivity like the MATLAB method `bvp4c`.

-## Solvers for Stiff Delay Differential Equations (DDEs and DADEs)

-The stiff methods from OrdinaryDiffEq.jl are now compatible with the delay equation methods.
-But there's more to it than that.
-Technically a stiff solver (with mass matrices for a differential-algebraic equation) in `MethodOfSteps` just works but it wasn't fully efficient.
-The issue is that the stiff methods weren't aware of the possibility of repetitions.
-Delay differential equations have to extrapolate and use fixed-point iteration in order to take timesteps larger than the smallest delay.
-The ODE methods which DelayDiffEq.jl wraps are now aware of this and will reuse the factorized Jacobians when steps are repeated.
-The result is that `MethodOfSteps` extensions of many of the Rosenbrock and SDIRK methods become very efficient solvers for stiff DDEs.
-More work will come by improving the fixed-point iteration scheme (making it Anderson accelerated for speed and better convergence properties), but the basics are here and ready to be used.

 ## Higher order methods for Stratanovich Equations

 Milstein methods now have the option for `interpretation=:Stratanovich` which